scottjingtt/scottjingtt.github.io/_includes/about/en.md

 ---
 ### News
+- Mar.
+2022: Our [Pedestrian Situated Intention Dataset](http://pedestriandataset.situated-intent.net/) is now available for use.
 - Sep.
 2021: We get one paper accepted by **IEEE Transactions on Image Processing (TIP)**.
 - Jul.
 2021: We get one paper accepted by **ICCV 2021** (**Oral**).
 - Jul.
 2021: We get one paper accepted by **ACM MM 2021** (**Oral**).